Skip to content

 1Findings at or above --threshold (default: high)

-2Execution error — bad arguments, unparseable lockfile, or a network call attempted under --offline
+2Execution error — bad arguments, unparseable lockfile, a network call attempted under --offline, or advisory data older than --max-advisory-age

 These apply to every command: